Queen Emma was inspected by Ofsted in June 2017.

 - Pupils develop strong academic and social skills … They have very positive attitudes to learning.

-- Queen Edith Primary is a very safe and happy place for pupils to learn and thrive.
+- Queen Emma Primary is a very safe and happy place for pupils to learn and thrive.

 - Parents wrote about the ‘extremely dedicated’ staff and the ‘fantastic management team’.